MicrosoftDocs/windows-ai-docs/docs/directml/gpu-pytorch-windows.md

 pip install torchvision
 ```

 Then, install PyTorch.
 For our purposes you only need to install the cpu version, but if you need other compute platforms then follow the installation instructions on [PyTorch's website](https://pytorch.org/get-started/locally/).
+(This clarification and the use of "cpuonly" are unrelated to torch-directml using GPU acceleration.
+When a pytorch device is created via `torch_directml.device(...)`, GPU acceleration relevant for the device will be utilized.)

 ```
 conda install pytorch cpuonly -c pytorch